isc-projects/kea/doc/guide/config.rst

 -----------

-Configuration files for the DHCPv4, DHCPv6, DDNS, Control Agent, and Netconf modules are defined in an extended JSON format.
+Configuration files for the DHCPv4, DHCPv6, DDNS, Control Agent, and NETCONF modules are defined in an extended JSON format.
 Basic JSON is defined in `RFC 7159 <https://tools.ietf.org/html/rfc7159>`__ and `ECMA 404 <https://www.ecma-international.org/publications/standards/Ecma-404.htm>`__.
 In particular, the only boolean values allowed are true or false (all